On the page Consumption a consumption profile will be created, which is to be covered by the PV system.

 The consumption profiles defined here should only be used for the profitability model Net-Metering, since only these profiles correctly represent hourly consumption.
 If you select Annual value, the consumption is identical for each hour of the year, for monthly values for each hour of the month.

-If different tariff times are defined in the selected Net-Metering tariff, the Net-Metering tariff must first be selected on the page Economy because the consumption is entered separately for each tariff time.
+If different tariff times are defined in the selected Net-Metering tariff or Feed-in tariff, the Net-Metering tariff must first be selected on the page Economy because the consumption is entered separately for each tariff time.

 There are two types of surplus consumption: fixed or dynamic.